Activists campaign for treaty to end violence against women

 The campaign led by the Seattle-based nonprofit organization Every Woman Treaty aims to have the U.N.
 World Health Organization adopt the treaty with the goal of getting all 193 U.N. member states to ratify it.

-Every Woman Treaty co-founder Lisa Shannon told The Associated Press in an interview ahead of Tuesday's official launch that "violence against women and girls is the most widespread human rights violation on Earth."
+"Violence against women and girls is the most widespread human rights violation on Earth," the organization's co-founder and chief executive, Lisa Shannon, told The Associated Press in an interview Monday ahead of the official launch.

-She called it "a global pandemic" and said that "we cannot make progress as a species without addressing violence against women and girls."
+"All the efforts that people put into development, education, women's empowerment, economic opportunity are being squashed when women are not physically safe," she said.
+"It's a global pandemic. ...
+We cannot make progress as a species without addressing violence against women and girls."

 Sign Up and Save